googleapis/google-cloud-java/google-cloud-examples/README.md

 4. Run an example from the command line using the Maven-generated scripts.

-  * Here's an example run of `BigQueryExample`.

-    Before running the example, go to the [Google Developers Console][developers-console] to ensure that BigQuery API is enabled.
-You can upload a CSV file `my_csv_file` to the `my_bucket` bucket (replace `my_csv_file` and `my_bucket` with actual file and bucket names) using the Google Cloud Storage [web browser](https://console.developers.google.com/storage/browser).
-The CSV file will be used to load data into a BigQuery table and should look something like:
-    ```csv
-    value1
-    value2
-    value3
-    ```
-    Then you are ready to run the following example:
-    ```
-    target/appassembler/bin/BigQueryExample create dataset new_dataset_id
-    target/appassembler/bin/BigQueryExample create table new_dataset_id new_table_id field_name:string
-    target/appassembler/bin/BigQueryExample list tables new_dataset_id
-    target/appassembler/bin/BigQueryExample load new_dataset_id new_table_id CSV gs://my_bucket/my_csv_file
-    target/appassembler/bin/BigQueryExample query 'select * from new_dataset_id.new_table_id'
-    ```

   * Here's an example run of `ComputeExample`.

     Before running the example, go to the [Google Developers Console][developers-console] to ensure